NevaMind-AI/memUBot/README.md

 ---

-## 💡 Why memUBot?
+## 💡 Why memU Bot?

-[OpenClaw](https://github.com/openclaw/openclaw) pioneered the open-source personal AI assistant space — and we love it.
+OpenClaw pioneered the open-source personal AI assistant space — and we love it.
 But when it comes to **production deployments**, **team-scale usage**, and **enterprise security requirements**, there's a gap.

-**memUBot bridges that gap.** Built on the [memU](https://github.com/NevaMind-AI/memU) open-source memory framework, memUBot is a **proactive, 24/7 AI agent** designed from the ground up to be **enterprise-ready** — secure, stable, cost-efficient, and easy to deploy.
+**[memU](https://memu.bot/) Bot bridges that gap.** Built on the [memU](https://github.com/NevaMind-AI/memU) open-source memory framework, memU Bot is a **proactive, 24/7 AI assistant** designed from the ground up to be **enterprise-ready** — secure, stable, cost-efficient, and easy to deploy.

 > 🦞 Love OpenClaw?
-Think of memUBot as **OpenClaw for your whole team** — with persistent memory, proactive execution, and production-grade reliability.
+Think of memU Bot as **OpenClaw for your whole team** — with persistent memory, proactive execution, and production-grade reliability.

 ### Key Differentiators